CaptJaybles/SynologyLLM/README.md

     /reset

-  3) built in auto reset after 1 Day of inactivity can be adjusted to longer or shorter in the settings (INACTIVITY_TIMEOUT) (disabled by default to enable set INACTIVITY_ENABLE = True)
+  3) built in auto model reset after 1 Day of inactivity can be adjusted to longer or shorter in the settings (INACTIVITY_TIMEOUT)
+     (disabled by default to enable set INACTIVITY_ENABLE = True)

   5) prompt continuation command